 Within these guidelines, faculty members and course-embedded writing tutors work together to decide how this time should be allocated.
 Faculty with course-embedded tutors also participate in a paid Writing Across the Curriculum (WAC) workshop that explores both genre theory and practical tips/best practices for working with an embedded tutor.

-Faculty applications for course-embedded tutors have now closed for spring 2022.
-When applications open for fall 2022 (late in the spring term), there will be a link
+Faculty applications for course-embedded tutors have now closed for fall 2022.
+When applications open for spring 2023 (late in the fall term), there will be a link

 to apply on this page.
 Check back frequently for updates!